ALL

 Myth #3: Older Kids Have More Mental Health Issues

 Foster care and adoption can be traumatic for any child, even children adopted as babies.
-Talk with caseworkers about the types of issues you’re prepared to handle.
+Children with difficult pasts may benefit from therapy, love, and stability.
+Know your own capabilities and limits, and talk with caseworkers about the types of issues you’re prepared to handle.

 While adopting an older child can open your family up to a great deal of love and joy, it can be a highly emotional process.
 Preparing ahead of time can make it easier for you to integrate the child into your family.